docknetwork/react-native-sdk/docs/other-topics.md

 React native doesn't support WebAssembly.
 Libraries that require WebAssembly need to run in a WebView.
 This includes some components of the wallet-sdk.
 Messages are exchanged with the React Native thread through a JSON RPC client / server layer.
 The Wallet SDK can be used to abstract all the complexity of the WebView communication with the react-native thread.

-The webview is similar to a rest api, and its entry point is
+The WebView is similar to a REST API, and its entry point is in the wallet-sdk-wasm package.
+Each module in the package has a service-rpc client to interact with the service.js that is running in the main thread (React Native):

-@docknetwork/wallet-sdk-core/lib/index.js
+`@docknetwork/wallet-sdk-wasm/lib/services/[moduleName]/service-rpc`

-The main thread will interact with the services by using the client
+interacts with
-@docknetwork/wallet-sdk-core/lib/client
+`@docknetwork/wallet-sdk-wasm/lib/services/[moduleName]/service.js`

 Notice that the `modules` folder is running in the main thread (react native) and will be using the json rpc client (`@docknetwork/wallet-sdk-core/lib/client`) to interact with `@docknetwork/wallet-sdk-core/lib/service` methods